PurdueAF/purdue-af/docs/source/guide-ssh-access.rst

    By adding the following line to ``~/.bashrc`` or ``~/.bash_profile`` on you local machine, you can avoid copy-pasting the token every time.
-Simply running ``purdue-af`` command will immediately connect you to Purdue AF, provided that you have already started the session.
+Simply running ``purdue-af`` command will immediately connect you to Purdue AF, provided that you had already started the session.

    .. code-block:: shell